TheMonocledHamster/Hamster-Bot-Prototype/README.md

 * Say "hello", "greetings", "hamster" or any other command as mentioned in the .json file to wake the bot.
 * Reply to the question with "yes" (or a variant), "no" (or a variant, again), something else, or even nothing at all.
 * The default model present is trained for Indian English.
 For other accents, please get the relevant vosk model.
 * Remember to be courteous to the bot.
-(Or not, no one would know either ways)
+(Or not, no one would know either ways,absolutely no telemetry here)

 </br></br>